She Wanted To Be The Perfect Mom, Then Landed In A Psychiatric Unit

 There's plenty of research, dating back to the 1940s, on the ideal protocols for inpatient treatment of postpartum mental illnesses.
 The gold standard is to admit the mother and the baby into the hospital together, on a specialized mother-baby unit, where they're treated as a pair.

-Part of the mom's therapy in these units is getting guidance on how to read the baby's cues, and how to meet the baby's needs — as well as her own.
+Part of the mom's therapy in these units is getting guidance on how to read the baby's cues and how to meet the baby's needs — as well as her own.
 At night, the baby sleeps in a supervised nursery, so the mom can get uninterrupted sleep.

 In the United Kingdom, there are 21 of these mother-baby psychiatric units.
 In France, there are 15.
-They exist in Belgium and New Zealand.
-There's even one in India.
+They exist in Belgium and New Zealand and one in India.

 But in the U.S., there are zero.